bilalazh/New-Tab-Custom-Page/README.md

 - modular but easy to maintain (ideally a single html file)

-i made this without having any HTML , CSS or Js knowledge
+i made this without having any HTML , CSS or Js knowledge i just googled  my way to some how a fully functional page (read some commit messages they really show you how much fun it was **insert sarcasm**)